Northern Gateway Chesterfield

 The council has contributed £3.5 million to the scheme with the Co-op redevelopment being paid for by the private sector.

-Work to demolish Saltergate car park and replace it with a modern 24-hour a day multi-storey car park will begin in February 2018.
-The new car park will offer:
+Work to demolish Saltergate car park and replace it with a modern 24-hour a day multi-storey car park will be complete in April 2018 and a planning application has been submitted for the new car park.

 - Safe, secure, 24 hour parking